 Leaving Sofia, Bulgaria

 We left sharply at 4pm and it was still bright.
 We head west towards the border point at Gyueshevo.

 The journey towards the border isn’t too memorable – nothing much to see but I got some reading and planning done and enjoyed my beer.
 It was dark by the time we got to the border, around 6.30 pm.
 You don’t need to get off the bus to leave Bulgaria.

 First thing I have to tell you, is that even though it is a dark border, and looks like it should be the same time, it’s not!
-Macedonia is one hour behind, so move your watches back one hour – you have gained an hour.
+Northern Macedonia is one hour behind, so move your watches back one hour – you have gained an hour.
 You get your passport checked on the bus again.
-EU citizens do not need a visa to visit Macedonia.
+EU citizens do not need a visa to visit Northern Macedonia.
 I didn’t get an entry stamp either, but I was now in Northern Macedonia, though Macedonia itself covers many countries including Greece.